SquareSquash/web/doc/README_FOR_APP.md

 Workers are found in the `lib/workers` directory.
 Along with OccurrencesWorker, which stores and categorizes Occurrences, there are other workers for managing Deploys and other minor tasks.
-These workers are run asynchronously using {Multithread}.
+These workers are run asynchronously using `Multithread`.

 ### Mailers

-Notification mails are sent by the {NotificationMailer}.
+Notification mails are sent by the `NotificationMailer`.
 It and any other mailers live in `app/mailers`.

 `NotificationMailer` conditionally delivers emails.
 An email will only be